C-N-G/swtc-site/vault/Roles/Detrimentals/Wraith.md

 >  “Placeholder Flavour”

 ## Ability
-Once per game, during the night, you may choose to kill the player who last nominated you.
+Once per game, during the night, you may choose to kill the player who last nominated you, even if you are dead.

 ## Setup Effects
 Placeholder setup effects.
 This text here should be filled with the exact text of the setup effects.